BeaconCMS/beacon/guides/your-first-site.md

 We want to display the current yeat at the footer of the home page as the assign `<%= @current_year %>`.
 In Beacon we use Live Data to create and modify assigns at runtime, let's do it.

-Go to http://localhost:4000/admin/my_site/live_data to create a new path `/` and then create a new assign named `current_year` with the following value:
+Go to http://localhost:4000/admin/my_site/live_data to create a new path `/` and then create a new assign named `current_year` using the `elixir` format with the following value:

 ```elixir
 Date.utc_today().year
 ```

-**Remember** to change the format to Elixir so that content can be evaluated as Elixir code.
 Save the changes.

 ## Handle the form submission event